-The Malaysia Tourism Centre (MaTiC) is located within a building in Kuala Lumpur, which is both an architectural and historical landmark.
+The Malaysia Tourism Centre (MaTiC) a division within the Ministry of Tourism, Arts and Culture (MOTAC) is located in building in Kuala Lumpur, which is both an architectural and historical landmark.
 Built in 1935, the main building served as the residence of a wealthy mining and rubber estate tycoon, Eu Tong Seng.
 Its architecture is typically colonial reflecting the era during which it was built.

 In 1941, it briefly housed the war office of the British Army.
 However, when the Japanese invaded Malaya during the Second World War, it became the headquarters of Japanese Imperial Army until the end of the war in 1945.
 Soon after, the new government of the Federation of Malaya (as Malaysia was then termed) claimed ownership of the building.
 A conference hall was added and named the Tunku Abdul Rahman Hall, in honour of YTM Tunku Abdul Rahman Putra Al Haj, the country's first Prime Minister.

 Since then, the Hall has become the venue for numerous historical events including the Malayan Parliament in 1959 and the Installation Ceremonies for several of Yang Di Pertuan Agong (Malaysian Kings).